WaresWichall/hass-anycubic_cloud/README.md

 This integration couples with my [modded version of the threedy card for Home Assistant](https://github.com/WaresWichall/hass-threedy_anycubic_card)

 It also comes with a WORK IN PROGRESS frontend panel which will be added to your sidebar.
-The main use-case of this panel is as a file manager, but my plan is to add more functionality to it as well as rebuild the card in Lit instead of react.
-Any help there is welcome.
+The main use-case of this panel is as a file manager, but I'll continue to add more functionality to it.